walidsaleh/flight-subscription-manager/README.md

 A Vue.js component for managing flight quotas in a subscription-based system.

+## Demo

+You can check out a live demo of Flight Subscription Manager here: https://flight-subscription-manager.netlify.app/

 ## Features

 - Edit the number of flights left in a subscription